-409. PLAINTIFFS and the classes they represent have no adequate remedy at law to redress the wrongs suffered as set forth in this complaint.
-PLAINTIFFS have suffered and will continue to suffer irreparable injury as a result of the unlawful acts, omissions, policies, and practices of DEFENDANTS THOMAS, NAGLICH, and ADOC, as alleged herein, unless PLAINTIFFS and the class they represent are granted the relief they request.
+461. PLAINTIFFS and the classes they represent have no adequate remedy at law to redress the wrongs suffered as set forth in this complaint.
+PLAINTIFFS have suffered and will continue to suffer irreparable injury as a result of the unlawful acts, omissions, policies, and practices of the OFFICIAL CAPACITY DEFENDANTS and DEFENDANT ADOC, as alleged herein, unless PLAINTIFFS and the class they represent are granted the relief they request.
 The need for relief is critical because the rights at issue are paramount under the United States Constitution and the laws of the United States.

+Case 2:14-cv-00601-MHT-TFM Document 805 Filed 09/28/16 Page 140 of 144

-- 410. WHEREFORE, the named PLAINTIFFS and the class they represent request that this Court grant them the following relief: - A. Declare that the suit is maintainable as a class action pursuant to Federal Rule of Civil Procedure 23(a) and 23(b)(1) and (2); - B. Adjudge and declare that the acts, omissions, policies, and practices of DEFENDANTS THOMAS, NAGLICH, and ADOC, and their agents, employees, officials, and all persons acting in concert with them under color of state law or otherwise, described herein are in violation of the rights of prisoner PLAINTIFFS and the classes they represent under the Cruel and Unusual Punishment Clause of the Eighth Amendment, which grants constitutional protection to the PLAINTIFFS and the classes they represent; - C. Preliminarily and permanently enjoin all DEFENDANTS, their agents, employees, officials, and all persons acting in concert with them under color of state law, from subjecting prisoner PLAINTIFFS and the PLAINTIFF Classes to the illegal and unconstitutional conditions, acts, omissions, policies, and practices set forth above. - D. Order DEFENDANTS THOMAS, NAGLICH, and ADOC, their agents, employees, officials, and all persons acting in concert with them under color of state law, to develop and implement, as soon as practical, a plan to eliminate the substantial risk of serious harm that prisoner PLAINTIFFS and members of the PLAINTIFF Classes suffer due to inadequate medical and mental health care of DEFENDANTS THOMAS and NAGLICH, and due to the policies and practices with regard to persons with disabilities of DEFENDANT ADOC.
-The plan shall include at a minimum the following: - 1.
-Staffing: Staffing shall be sufficient to provide prisoner PLAINTIFFS and the PLAINTIFF Class with timely access to qualified and competent clinicians who can provide routine, urgent, emergent, and specialty health care;
+462. WHEREFORE, the named PLAINTIFFS and the class they represent request that this Court grant them the following relief:

+A. Declare that the suit is maintainable as a class action pursuant to Federal Rule of Civil Procedure 23(a) and 23(b)(1) and (2);

+B. Adjudge and declare that the acts, omissions, policies, and practices of the OFFICIAL CAPACITY DEFENDANTS, and their agents, employees, officials, and all persons acting in concert with them under color of state law or otherwise, described herein are in violation of the rights of prisoner PLAINTIFFS and the classes they represent under the Cruel and Unusual Punishment Clause of the Eighth Amendment, which grants constitutional protection to the PLAINTIFFS and the classes they represent;

+C. Preliminarily and permanently enjoin all DEFENDANTS, their agents, employees, officials, and all persons acting in concert with them under color of state law, from subjecting prisoner PLAINTIFFS and the PLAINTIFF Classes to the illegal and unconstitutional conditions, acts, omissions, policies, and practices set forth above.

+D. Order the OFFICIAL CAPACITY DEFENDANTS and DEFENDANT ADOC, their agents, employees, officials, and all persons acting in concert with them under color of state law, to develop and implement, as soon as practical, a plan to eliminate the substantial risk of serious harm that prisoner PLAINTIFFS and members of the PLAINTIFF Classes suffer due to inadequate medical and mental health care of DEFENDANTS DUNN and NAGLICH, and due to the policies and practices with regard to persons with disabilities of DEFENDANT ADOC.
+The plan shall include at a minimum the following: